wp-plugins/fws-ajax-contact-form/readme.txt

 = Check the features: =

-* Advanced email address validation using the Mailgun API system
+* Advanced email address validation using the Mailgun API system (optional)
 * Using nonces for simple form value validation
 * Works with the default wp_mail() function (use it together with the [Mailgun for Wordpress](https://wordpress.org/plugins/mailgun/) plugin to send emails via SMTP)
 * Options for the email subject and the from/to email addresses
-* You can change/translate all public text messages while using a localization tool
+* You can change/translate all text using a localization tool
 * The form HTML is compatibel with the Boostrap CSS framework
 * Optional: use the CSS style-sheet included by the plugin
 * Track succesfully submitted forms in Google Analytics and/or Clicky
+* Uninstall function, we remove the plugin options on removal!

 The plugin is built te keep stuff simple.
 If you need a complex web form or if you need a form builder, please use one of the existing form plugins.
 To use the email validation feature you need an API key.
 Open a [free Mailgun account](https://mailgun.com/signup) to get one.